owid/owid-grapher/README.md

 ./db/downloadAndCreateDatabase.sh
 ```

-Since the full `data_values` table (including everything we haven't visualized yet) is really big (>10GB uncompressed), we don't currently have an export for it.
-If you'd like a copy please [contact us](mailto:tech@ourworldindata.org).
+Note that the `data_values` table will be incomplete – it will only contain data used in charts.
+In production, this table is >20GB (uncompressed) and contains unreviewed and undocumented data, so we currently don't offer a full export of it.

 ### Inspecting the database